JasperDeLandsheere/JasperDeLandsheere.github.io/Kernel Mean Embedding.md

 ## Kernel Mean Embedding of Marginal Distributions

+Having reviewed the above section on kernel methods one could wonder the use of extending kernel methods from individual data points to probability distributions.
+In many real-life learning problems, however, it could be argued that it is more appropriate to represent the training data as probability distributions rather than individual data points.
+For example, in many situations data is missing or uncertain.
+As a specific example, gene expression data originating from microarray experiments are known to be very noisy, due to different sources of variabilities [^Yang].
+To battle this, each array can be represented as a probability distribution.
+Another reason for the preference of probability distributions can be  [^Muandet]

+Let $k : \mathcal X \times \mathcal X \to \mathbb R$ be a real-valued positive definite kernel associated with the Hilbert space $\mathcal H$, with $\mathcal X$ a non-empty set.
+The reproducing property lets the kernel evaluation be interpreted as an inner product in $\mathcal H$ induced by a map from $\mathcal X$ into $\mathcal H$

+$$
+    \mathbf{x} \mapsto k(\mathbf{x,\cdot}).
+$$

+Basically, $k(\mathbf{x,\cdot})$ is a high-dimensional representer of $\mathbf{x}$ and because of the reproducing property $k(\mathbf{x,\cdot})$ is also a representer of evaluation of any function in $\mathcal H$ on the data point $\mathbf{x}$.
+In kernel mean embedding, this lets feature map $\phi$ to be extended to the space of probability distributions through the mapping of $µ$ which defines the representer in $\mathcal H$ of any distribution $\mathbb P$:

 So how can we extend this mapping to marginal distributions?
 We simply take the mapping $µ$ which defines the representer in $\mathcal H$ of any distribution $\mathbb P$.
 The distribution $\mathbb P$ is transformed into an element, the mean embedding ${µ}_{\mathbb P}$ in an RKHS matching the positive definite kernel $k$.
 The element is the expected value in the RKHS and since $\mathbb P$ is a probability density distribution, it can be written as an integral!

 $$